 1.4.4 Coaching members: Center members who coach on behalf of the Center.
 Eligibility and compensation for coaching membership status will be determined by the Board.
 The membership fee for coaching members is optional.
 Coaches who choose not to pay the membership fee will be accorded the same privileges as honorary members.
 Coaches who to pay the membership fee will be accorded the same privileges as senior members.

-1.45 Temporary members: Temporary memberships of less than one year may be granted by any Board member upon request.
+1.4.5 Temporary members: Temporary memberships of less than one year may be granted by any Board member upon request.
 Temporary members pay dues and fees on a pro rata basis and are bound by all rules and regulations of the Center.
 Temporary members have no vote in matters decided by the Center, nor does their presence at any meeting contribute towards a quorum.

 1.4.6 Honorary members: At the discretion of the Board, persons in a position to benefit the Center may be awarded honorary membership status.
 Honorary members will have rights and privileges as bestowed by the Board.
 Honorary members have no vote in matters decided by the Center, nor does their presence at any meeting contribute towards a quorum.